oelin/ender/README.md

-# Esther
+# Ender

 Perfect secrecy for everyone 🔐.
 A tool for conducting information-theoretically secure cryptography using a stalled-send OTP scheme.

 ```
-Usage: esther <COMMAND>
+Usage: ender <COMMAND>

 Commands:
-  decrypt  Decrypt a message using an Esther key
+  decrypt  Decrypt a message using an Ender key
-  encrypt  Encrypt a message using an Esther key
+  encrypt  Encrypt a message using an Ender key
-  new      Create a new Esther key
+  new      Create a new Ender key
   help     Print this message or the help of the given subcommand(s)

 Options: